 Please note that the name on your ticket (First and Last Names, Middle names are not required) must match the name on your passport or you will need to provide an original copy of proof of change of name (marriage license, etc).

 These are recommendations based on the current U.S. government policy.
 (This information could be updated without notice.)

-How do I get to the Port of Miami?
+How do I get to Port Canaveral?

-For directions check out our Port page.
+For directions, refer to our Port page.